mongodb/docs/source/includes/backup/legacy-process-overview-main-om.rst

    specifies and then transfers the snapshots to a storage system.

 #.
 Monitors the :term:`oplog` constantly and adds new database
-   operations to the latest backup to keep the local |onprem| copy of the data current.
+   operations to the latest backup to keep the local |mms| copy of the data current.